 - Matcha (Green Tea) and White Chocolate – the matcha used tastes like it’s good quality, and the white chocolate lifts it nicely, as traditional matcha mochi can be rather heavy and cloying.

 - Toasted Sesame – I love sesame flavour so the texture of the sesame seed coating, along with the sweet adzuki bean filling, is very pleasing.

 - Salted Caramel – a yummy chocolatey and caramel-y flavour, but could have done with more salt (perhaps in the rice flour wrapper) to enhance the flavour.

 The filling of the mochi is mostly very light and creamy, compared to the heavier fillings you tend to get in Japan.
 If you like Japanese mochi, you’ll like these – and if you’ve never tried them, they’re probably a good introduction to mochi for a more Western palette.

 Ordering from Ai No Mochi

 Ordering was super easy, I ordered on the website and was emailed with a projected delivery date, which was then confirmed by the courier.
-The mochi were delivered overnight, so they were super fresh and still cool when they arrived.
+The mochi were delivered overnight from London, so they were super fresh and still cool when they arrived.
 We also got two free mochi on top of what we ordered, as a taster of their new summer flavours (yuzu cheesecake, and mango) which was a lovely bonus.
 I’m not a cheesecake fan personally, but my husband said the yuzu cheesecake really did taste just like cheesecake!

 In Summary… My Review Of Ai No Mochi